Communication with Society

 Corporate Advertising

-DIC continued to promote active branding initiatives in line with its “Color & Comfort” brand slogan.
-The Company produced a sixth installment of its brand advertisement for television featuring actress Riho Yoshioka that puts the spotlight on DIC Group products, the value it provides to society and its commitment as a corporate entity.
+The DIC Group continued to promote active branding initiatives in line with its “Color & Comfort” brand slogan.
+DIC produced a new installment of its brand advertisement for television featuring popular actress Riho Yoshioka that introduces DIC products that help address social imperatives to communicate the Group’s commitment to being an organization that pursues sustainable prosperity for people and for the earth.
 Capitalizing on the increasing diversification of media, DIC also focused efforts on digital advertising.

-To enhance communication with stakeholders, DIC unified the design and expanded the clearly worded content of DIC Group company websites.
-As noted in “Ties with Shareholders and Investors” above, the Company’s website- and social media–related initiatives continue to be evaluated highly by external organizations.
-DIC is also working to further improve website accessibility to overseas stakeholders.
+To enhance communication with ordinary citizens, the DIC Group updated and enhanced the content of its PRC and Asia–Pacific region websites.
+As noted in “Ties with Shareholders and Investors” above, the Group’s websites continue to be evaluated highly by external organizations.
+The Group also continues working to enhance the accessibility of its websites to stakeholders around the world.

-The expansion of ESG information is another focus of DIC’s website improvement efforts.
-In addition to explaining its sustainability policy in an easy-to-understand manner, the Company is increasing its publication of related quantitative data in response to requests for information from a variety of stakeholders.
-In fiscal year 2021, DIC won a grand prize in the new Sustainability category of Daiwa Investor Relations’ Internet IR Awards.
+Enhancing and expanding ESG information is another focus of the DIC Group’s website improvement efforts.
+In addition to explaining its sustainability policy in an easy-to-understand manner, the Company is increasing its disclosure of related quantitative data in response to requests from a variety of stakeholders.

 DIC’s global website